virtool/virtool-website/content/docs/manual/ug_otus/index.md

 Creating a new OTU for a given reference requires only a name.
 You can optionally provide an abbreviation like those commonly used for viruses.

-1. Start by clicking <i class="fas fa-plus-square"></i> under the OTUs tab to bring up a dialog for creating OTUs.
+1. Start by clicking {{< icon "fas fa-plus-square" >}} under the OTUs tab to bring up a dialog for creating OTUs.
    !["Create OTU button](create_button.png)

 2. The OTU creation dialog will appear.
 Enter a name and abbreviation for the new virus.